 - how to structure a coaching session.

-Coaching and mentoring skills can be used during supervision and this workshop, while very different, will complement skills learned during the separate Supervising Research Students workshop.
+Coaching and mentoring skills can be used during supervision and this workshop, while not a workshop about research student supervision, will complement skills learned during the separate Supervising Research Students workshop.

 09:30 - 12:30